Help Center> ServiceStage> User Guide> Component Management> Creating and Deploying a Component

 Figure 5 Deploying resources of a Kubernetes component

-• For components deployed on a VM, if Resource Type is set to ECS, select the ECS that has been managed in the component deployment environment; if Resource Type is set to AS, select the AS group to be used from the Resources drop-down list, and then select the ECS in the AS group to deploy the component.
+• For components deployed based on VM, if Resource Type is set to ECS, select the ECS that has been managed in the component deployment environment; if Resource Type is set to AS, select the AS group to be used from the Resources drop-down list, and then select the ECS in the AS group to deploy the component.

 • The selected ECS must have the VM agent installed.
 For details, see Installing a VM Agent.